-Election day is drawing near on November 3, 2020.
-We at Fresh Energy are doing what we can to encourage all who can to vote and engage in the democratic process.
+Election day is drawing near on August 9, 2022!
+We at Fresh Energy encourage all who can to vote and engage in the democratic process for the August 2022 Minnesota Primary Election.

 Fresh Energy is a 501c3 nonprofit, meaning that the organization cannot and does not endorse or oppose candidates running for office.
-However, that does not mean that we cannot engage in meaningful ways to ensure that political and governmental structures are upheld for the good of our society.
-We are committed to doing our part.
+However, that doesn’t mean that we cannot engage in meaningful ways to ensure that political and governmental structures are upheld for the good of our society—and we are committed to doing our part.

 As an organization, Fresh Energy provides all staff eight hours of paid time off on election day each major election year.
-We do it to ensure everyone has time to vote and can serve as election judges or conduct “get out the vote” efforts if they wish.
+We do this to ensure everyone has time to vote and can serve as an election judge or conduct “get out the vote” efforts if they wish.

 In Minnesota, early voting can be done either in-person or by mail.
 The best and only “official” source of information for voting procedures and process in Minnesota, is the Minnesota Secretary of State’s office.